389ds/389ds.github.io/docs/389ds/design/worker-threads.md

 - listener threads push data in in the global queue and wake up the worker threads
 - worker threads loops waiting on the global condition variable for new work then process it.
-- to speed up the queueing and limit the alloc/free a stack of list element is used
+- to speed up the queueing and limit the alloc/free a free list element is used

 ## New implementation